 Transaction dispute guidelines

-3. In order for us to act on your behalf, we need you to provide us with all the available information and supporting documentation along with the Transaction Dispute form signed by the account owner.
+- For us to act on your behalf, we will also need you to provide us with all the available information you can, as well as any relevant supporting documentation specific to the transaction in question.

-5. The merchant's bank will respond with either a copy of the voucher, a reversal of the charge or a request for more information.
-We will contact you by mail if further information is required - please ensure that you respond within the timeframes as advised on the correspondence to ensure that we can continue your transaction dispute.
+- The merchant’s bank will respond with confirmation of reversal of the charge, or a request for more information.
+We will contact you by email if further information is required – please ensure that you respond within the timeframes as advised on the correspondence to ensure that we can continue your transaction dispute.

-6. Dispute cases can take up to a maximum of 180 days depending on the nature of the dispute, and it is important for you to stay in contact with us and assist with the investigation until a resolution is achieved.
+- Dispute cases can take up to 120 days depending on the nature of the dispute, and it is important for you to stay in contact with us and assist with the investigation until a resolution is achieved.

 COVID-19 Dispute Information